esraaeltayar/ada-template-website/README.md

 ## (B) Analyzing the sentiment of videos representing the political spectrum

->> DESCRIPTION OF WHAT WE ARE DOING <<
-As we have seen in the previous part, YouTube
+As we have seen in the previous part, users are interacting strongly on YouTube about political topics.
+This behaviour lead us to the question whether we can observe differences in user-behaviour based on the political orientation.
+And if so, are whether these are in line with the election results of the US in 2017.

 ### Videos related to american politicians
+First, we analyze the videos related to american politicians

 ![quarterly amount videos trump etc](/assets/img/trump_clinton_obama_videos.png)